MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-adfs.md

 ## Enroll for a TLS Server Authentication Certificate

-Windows Hello for Business on-prem deployments require a federation server for device registration, key registration, and authentication certificate enrollment.
+Windows Hello for Business on-premises deployments require a federation server for device registration, key registration, and authentication certificate enrollment.
 Typically, a federation service is an edge facing role.
-However, the federation services and instance used with the on-prem deployment of Windows Hello for Business does not need Internet connectivity.
+However, the federation services and instance used with the on-premises deployment of Windows Hello for Business does not need Internet connectivity.

 The AD FS role needs a server authentication certificate for the federation services, but you can use a certificate issued by your enterprise (internal) certificate authority.
 The server authentication certificate should have the following names included in the certificate if you are requesting an individual certificate for each node in the federation farm:
 * Subject Name: The internal FQDN of the federation server (the name of the computer running AD FS)